Dhanyakallat/github-demo/README.md

 ## Introduction
 ## i delelted purpose
 adding the details
+this details adding from main
 ## how to contribute
+This details adding from main
 New barch created titile
 adding new line for new brach add-copy adding changes for simple-changes  but not in that branch